 Causes of Type 1

-Type 1 diabetes is an autoimmune disorder.
+Type 1 diabetes is mostly an autoimmune disorder.
 In this case, your immune system attacks your body in the same way it might attack invaders like bacteria or viruses, destroying certain cells in your pancreas in a misguided attempt to protect the body.
 These cells, called beta cells, are the ones that produce insulin.
 When your body attacks and destroys them, you can no longer make your own insulin.

 Doctors believe that type 1 diabetes may be caused by a combination of genes and environmental factors.
 Type 1 diabetes is treatable with daily insulin injections but isn’t curable; and lifestyle changes like diet and exercise won’t reverse it.